Individual ticket sales will be available online in mid-January.

 The 2019 DC on the Half Shell raised more than $600,000 of vital funding that will help restore and protect our Chesapeake Bay and its rivers and streams.
 Thanks to your support, this year CBF will:

 - Plant 30 million juvenile oysters on sanctuary reefs in Maryland and Virginia—once mature, each will filter up to 50 gallons of water a day!

 - Inspire over 35,000 students and teachers through CBF’s award-winning environmental education programs.

 - Advocate for science-based management of the Bay's fisheries, including oysters, menhaden, and blue crabs.

 - Plant more than 20,000 trees across the watershed.

-All 11,200 oyster shells shucked at the event were brought back to CBF's Maryland Oyster Restoration Center to be used on sanctuary reefs in the Bay.
+All 10,400 oyster shells shucked at the event were brought back to CBF's Maryland Oyster Restoration Center to be seeded with baby oysters and returned to sanctuary reefs in the Bay.